Fishboii/Experimental-Whatapp-message-repeater/README.md

 # Instructions for entering your path
 <ol>
-  <li>Go tohttps://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest version of Chromedriver
+  <li>Go to https://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest version of Chromedriver
   <li>Unzip the file
   <li>Create a folder to store the .exe, I recommend the Desktop
   <li>Right click the folder and click Properties or More Info
   <li>You will then need to check the location of the file
   <li>Copy the location to your clipboard
-  <li>Paste it over the location in the code, make sure the location ends with the Chromedriver.exe
+  <li>Paste it over the location in the code, make sure the location ends with the Chromedriver.exe, it should look like <a href = #model>this</a>
   <li>If all is done correctly, the program should run.</li>
 </ol>